First Blood (novel): Plot

 It is revealed to Teasle that Rambo was a member of an elite Green Beret unit in Vietnam; he has extensive experience in guerrilla warfare and survival tactics and received the Medal of Honor.
 Since his discharge from the Army, he has been unable to hold down a job, thus forcing him to live as a drifter.
 Teasle, bitter over the deaths of his men but also finding himself sympathetic to Rambo's plight, insists on helping capture him even though his health is beginning to deteriorate from his recent injuries.
-Rambo also finds himself torn between his instinct to keep fighting and his sense of self-preservation; he refuses to take the opportunity to escape because the rush of battle is too much for him to resist.
+Rambo also finds himself torn between his instinct to keep fighting and his self-preservation; he refuses to take the opportunity to escape because the rush of battle is too much to resist.

-Captain Sam Trautman, the director of the Green Beret program, helps reorganize the National Guard units to track Rambo, who is struggling with his own wounds and starving.
-Two civilians hunting him alert the National Guard to his presence before being killed.
+Captain Sam Trautman, the director of the Green Beret program, helps reorganize the National Guard units to track Rambo, who is struggling with his own wounds and is starving.
+Two civilians hunting him alerted the National Guard to his presence before being killed.
 Rambo seals himself inside an abandoned mine and is bitten and scratched by a bat colony while looking for a way out.
-Teasle collapses, is taken back to town and wakes up in his office after having a vision that reveals that Rambo is heading to Madison.
+Teasle collapses, is taken back to town, and wakes up in his office after having a vision that reveals that Rambo is heading to Madison.
 Having stolen a police car and dynamite, Rambo starts blowing up most of the town, including the police headquarters, and sets fire to two gas stations.

 Teasle surprises Rambo and shoots him in the chest, but is himself wounded in the stomach by a return shot.
 A dying Rambo flees town, and Teasle follows.
 As Trautman and the National Guard arrive, Rambo reaches a shed and prepares to commit suicide using his last stick of dynamite.
 Seeing Teasle walking towards him and deciding that it would be better to die fighting, Rambo fires at him to get his attention, but to his disappointment, Teasle is hit and falls over.
 Rambo feels disappointed that he is now too weak to light the fuse.
 Then, he gets shot in the head by Trautman.
 Rambo dies, satisfied that he has come to a fitting end.
 Teasle relaxes, experiences a moment of affection for Rambo, and then dies.